Yelkouan shearwater: Taxonomy

 The yelkouan shearwater was formally described in 1827 by the Italian naturalist Giuseppe Acerbi from specimens collected in the Bosphorus, Turkey.
 He placed the shearwater in the genus Procellaria and coined the binomial name Procellaria yelkouan.
 The yelkouan shearwater is now placed in the genus Puffinus was introduced by the French zoologist Mathurin Jacques Brisson in 1760.
-The genus name Puffinus is New Latin based on the English "puffin".
+The genus name Puffinus is Neo-Latin based on the English "puffin".
 The specific yelkouan is the Turkish word "wind chaser" for a shearwater.
 The yelkouan shearwater is considered to be monotypic: no subspecies are recognised.

 It was formerly considered a subspecies of the Manx shearwater.
 After the first split, it was the nominate subspecies of the so-called "Mediterranean shearwater" for nearly ten more years; it is considered a monotypic species now, as the Balearic form mauretanicus has been separated as the Balearic shearwater.

 A molecular phylogenetic study published in 2021 found very little genetic difference between the yelkouan shearwater and the Balearic shearwater (Puffinus mauretanicus).
 The authors of the study suggested that these two taxa might be better considered as subspecies of the same species.

 The yelkouan shearwater appears to belong to a group of Mediterranean and adjacent Atlantic shearwaters which includes the Balearic shearwater and one to three prehistorically extinct taxa, Hole's and possibly also lava shearwater as well as an undescribed population of uncertain distinctness from Menorca.
 The two living Mediterranean lineages had probably separated before the end of the Pliocene (c.
 2 million years ago), as indicated by molecular differences and the putative direct ancestor of the Balearic shearwater, the Ibizan fossil Puffinus nestori from the Late Pliocene or Early Pleistocene.